 Not tested by the author but reported by various sources to print out with palladium:

 All of the chemicals required are readily available from a variety of suppliers in the United States, Asia and Europe.
 With the exception of muriatic acid, which is severely caustic and burns flesh and can scar or blind if splashed in the eyes, none of the chemicals are particularly dangerous unless grossly mishandled (that is, swallowed or inhaled).
 Adults capable of mixing up ammonium ferric ferrous oxalate should be able to handle muriatic acid safely.
+Citric acid is an alternative to muriatic acid, at least with lighter weight papers.

 Prepare solutions with distilled water.
 Distilled water is free of the chemical contaminates (including iron) and particulate matter found in tap water.